Backyard war: Man ordered to pay neighbours after cutting trees to stumps

 "LG said there was a discussion about how they were to do it, that HL had a chainsaw and that LG would help him trim the overhanging branches and pay the tip fees," the decision said.

-But instead, LG and his wife left their property for 45 minutes and during that time HL cut the trees and shrubs without their permission, the tribunal found.
+But instead, LG and his wife left their property for 45 minutes, on a day in September last year, and during that time HL cut the trees and shrubs without their permission, the tribunal found.

 HL was not able to prove his version of events, and the tribunal accepted LG's evidence that the discussion he had with HL was solely about trimming back the overhanging branches.